-Educational facilities and equipment include seven computer labs, fully equipped dental and medical laboratories, a classroom/medical office simulation room, and 11 standard classrooms.
+Educational facilities and equipment include four computer labs, fully equipped dental and medical laboratories, 11 standard classrooms and a student learning center.
 The main level includes a student lounge and student restrooms.
 A bookstore with service counter is also available for students' convenience.
 The Library is of adequate size with the collection appropriate and relevant to the educational programs offered by the College.
 The Library's resources include LIRN, a database of articles on a variety of subjects from respected serials.
 In addition, law library resources include Westlaw, a computerized database for legal research, along with other recommended legal resources.

 In addition to the educational facilities, the physical plant includes an academic office area, student finance office area, Academic Dean's office, placement office, Registrar's office area, business office, admissions offices, administrative support area, President's office with an adjoining conference room, and reception area.
 Those areas offering direct daily contact with students have been carefully planned with customer service counters.
-The remaining space is allocated to a faculty and staff lounge, restrooms, elevator access, and storage.